ADerycke/QTQt-tools/Generate He files using Excel table/README.md

 ##  How to use this files :
 You simply have to download the file, allow the execution of macro and it's ready !

-*Warning* : this files will not work on MacOS
+Normally files should work on both windows and mac os.

 ## basic use :
 Click on the "Create Data files" button to generate the QTQt files, a window gonna open to select the destination and files will be name after samples name.